Felix-J-Vigneault/Felix-J-Vigneault/README.md

 Every sovereign node runs Guardian Core to ensure architectural sovereignty and global interoperability.

 ### 🧬 Humanity Genome Vault
-The Humanity Genome Vault is a sealed, autonomous repository for pure knowledge—genomic, biological, and scientific data—governed by the Systemic AI and human oversight.
+The Humanity Genome Vault is a sealed, autonomous repository for pure knowledge—genomic, biological, and scientific data-governed by the Systemic AI and human oversight.
 It is accessible only through anonymized, double-blind queries; no raw personal data ever enters the Vault.
 The Vault evolves over time through validated, publicly attributed discoveries, creating a permanent record of scientific achievement while preserving query anonymity.